How can we help you today?

 • At standard registration rates, .net domains usually cost more.
 However, the higher demand causes .com domains to sell at premium prices.

-• Many businesses choose a .com as their default.
-Still, .net may be a better fit for a tech-focused or niche brand.
+• Many businesses choose .com as their domain name of choice.
+Still, .NET may be a better fit for a tech-focused or niche brand.

 So, you’re ready to create a website?
 That’s great!
 But now, you’re stuck between .com and .net.
 You see them everywhere, but how do you know which one is right for your business?